developerasun/myDocumentBox-tool/README.md

-# Team Kosk Project & Source Code storage
+# Team Kosk Project & Source Code Storage
 This is a workplace of team Kosk, containing several projects(case studies) that the team has been studying.

 Team Kosk is a group of people who believe in a huge potential of blockchain and its enormous influence towards the upcoming future.